Local Fragments, Global Gains: Subgraph Counting using Graph Neural Networks: Experiments

-We conducted our experiments\footnote{The dataset and the code are present in the anonymous repository\href{https://anonymous.4open.science/r/InSig-GNN-EB0C/}{[Link]}.} for counting the following patterns: 1. triangles, 2. $3$stars, 3. $2$stars, 4. chordal cycles, 5. $K4,$ 6. $C4$ and 7. tailed triangles.
-The dataset used for the experiments is a random graphs dataset prepared in \cite{chen2020can}.
+The dataset used for the experiments is a random graphs dataset prepared in \citep{chen2020can}.
+In Table \ref{tab:dataset}, we report the dataset statistics, specifically the counts of the various patterns used for our experiments, number of graphs where these patterns do not appear, and so on.
 We report our experiments' Mean Absolute Error (MAE) in Table \ref{tab:results}.
-We compare our results with those reported in \emph{ID-GNN} \cite{https://doi.org/10.48550/arxiv.2101.10320}, \emph{NGNN} \cite{zhang2021nested}, \emph{GNNAK+} \cite{zhao2022from}, \emph{PPGN} \cite{https://doi.org/10.48550/arxiv.1905.11136} and \emph{I2-GNN} \cite{huang2023boosting}.
-We can observe that our approach of predicting the local counts first and then predicting the global counts, achieves zero error for almost all of the tests.
-Although we experimented with two models, we realise that \emph{InSig} model needs much fewer parameters to learn yet gives the same results.
-For the structures where we used fragmentation, we apply the models for counting \emph{triangles} and \emph{2stars} in order to count $K_4$ and $C_4$, respectively.
-Also, we use the \emph{InSig} model to predict the degree of a node and the number of edges in the induced subgraph without the root node.
-We call them the \emph{Local Node} and \emph{Local Edge} models, respectively.
-Using the \emph{Local Node} and \emph{Local Edge} models, we count the number of \emph{Tailed Triangles}.
+We compare our results with those reported in \emph{ID-GNN} \citep{https://doi.org/10.48550/arxiv.2101.10320}, \emph{NGNN} \citep{zhang2021nested}, \emph{GNNAK+} \citep{zhao2022from}, \emph{PPGN} \citep{https://doi.org/10.48550/arxiv.1905.11136} and \emph{I2-GNN} \citep{huang2023boosting}.
+We can observe that our approach of predicting substructures, the local counts, and then predicting the global counts, achieves zero error for all of the tests.

 For all the patterns, we observed that the model gets to zero error after only 2 to 3 epochs.
+From Table \ref{tab:param}, it can be observed that our approach requires a considerably smaller number of parameters and beats all the baselines.
+Our inference time comprises model inference as well as the graph preprocessing time, where it creates the set of subgraphs corresponding to each node in the graph.